- Pets and Animals»

 The First Step

 You must sterilize EVERYTHING, and I do mean everything.
-Parvovirus can live up to 7 months in grass and dirt, therefore bleach it is usually procedure to spread across the lawn and any locations your dog has used the restroom.
+Parvovirus can live up to 7 months in grass and dirt, so you may want to pour bleach in areas of your lawn where your dog usually defecates.

 Wash your hands and arms thoroughly after administering medication or having any kind of physical contact with your pet or your pets' medications.
 Change your clothes as well, Parvo spreads quickly and you do not want to infect other dogs in your home.